How Long Do Bike Tires Last?

 They come in folding and wire bead models with 26in, 650b, and 700c sizes with widths of 23c -36c.

-If you are seeking a long-lasting tire that won’t break the bank at around $35 per tire then look no further.
+If you are seeking a long-lasting tire that won’t break the bank at around $35 per tire, look no further.

 WTB Thickslick: Looking for a purely slick tire to minimize rolling resistance to the max?
 Then you should consider a pair of WTB Thickslicks.

-Michelin Protek Urban: If you live in an area that experiences extremely wet conditions then these are probably going to be your best choice.
+Michelin Protek Urban: If you live in an area that experiences extremely wet conditions, these will probably be your best choice.

-Made from Michelin’s proprietary compound that is borrowed from the Pro 4 Grip Service Course road tires they stick to wet ground like velcro.
+Made from Michelin’s proprietary compound borrowed from the Pro 4 Grip Service Course road tires, they stick to the wet ground like velcro.

 The cherry on top is their affordability at $32 per tire.